 - Calculation of your engagement rate

-- Content performance, recorded by asking the following questions:
+- Content performance recorded by asking the following questions:

 - What is your current post frequency?

-2. Perform a competitive analysis
+2. Perform a Competitive Analysis

 Once you’ve reviewed your own practices on social media, it’s time to look at competitors.
-This is a good way to see how you compare, and can also be helpful in identifying industry standards, trends, and threats.
-The first step is to identify which competitors you want to research.
-Pick 4-5 competitors, including brands that are bigger and smaller than yours.
+This is an excellent way to see how you compare and can also help identify industry standards, trends, and threats.
+The first step is to determine which competitors you want to research.
+Pick up to five competitors and ask yourself the following questions:

 - How many followers do they have compared to you?
 And what is their engagement rate?